AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 Adam M. Aron - AMC Entertainment Holdings, Inc.

-Well, I want you to know that I think the world of Rich Gelfond and Greg Foster, I think the world of IMAX were thrilled to be their most important partner in North America.
+Well, I want you to know that I think the world of Rich Gelfond and Greg Foster, I think the world of IMAX, we're thrilled to be their most important partner in North America.
 It's specifically why I went to London to do a joint press appearance with Rich a couple of weeks ago to announce that in addition to the 19 IMAX locations we currently have opened and 300 constructions that we were committing to an additional 25 IMAX locations in Europe which is – which Rich told me was the single biggest IMAX announcement that they've ever made in Europe with a single circuit before.
 So, I think that demonstrates that we're quite excited about doing more with IMAX and we certainly are not done with the 198 that we have opened now and the 28 that are announced and coming.
 This is a very close partnership of ours.
 We are building Primes, we are building Dolbys, we are building IMAXs, and we'll continue to do so.

 And I might add, it is not in my prepared comments and nobody asked the question yet, but IMAX had a very tough first quarter, and IMAX is a significant percentage of the AMC system here in the United States.
 And the fact that we produced these numbers during the quarter that IMAX itself was having a weak quarter is yet another testimony to how strong a first quarter AMC had in Q1 2017.
 And what I think the really staggering earnings power and potential is of AMC as we look down the road over the next two years, three years, four years.

 Jarrett Brotzman - PPM America, Inc.